 This is a function for designing a study with a time-to-event outcome whose

-inferential target is the hazard ratio. hr_design()
+inferential target is the hazard ratio. hr_design() will calculate

 the minimum number of events, minimum hazard ratio, power, or Type I error